Firepower (comics): Jack Taggert

-Taggert later resurfaces where he pilots a new Firepower armor given to him by Mandarin when he is recruited to help Iron Man's other enemies defeat Iron Man.
+Taggert later resurfaces where he pilots a new Firepower armor given to him by the Mandarin when he is recruited to help Iron Man's other enemies defeat Iron Man.

 David Roberts

-A second Firepower is a government official named David Roberts who was sent to bring down Atom-Smasher, an eco-terrorist who had sought to make illegal dumping grounds on a property owned by Stane International (used for government projects) and came to the attention of the media, prompting high-ranking government officials, fearing a scandal, to order Atom Smasher eliminated.
+A second version of Firepower is a government official David Roberts who was sent to bring down Atom-Smasher, an eco-terrorist who had sought to make illegal dumping grounds on a property owned by Stane International (used for government projects) and came to the attention of the media, prompting high-ranking government officials, fearing a scandal, to order Atom Smasher eliminated.
 Sleeker than the original, this Firepower actually has fewer weapons but seems to pack a harder punch with them.
 Firepower engaged Atom Smasher and was holding his own.
 Then, War Machine decided to end the fight with an EMP blast that rendered both inoperable until their systems rebooted.
 Since Firepower's auto reboots after 14 minutes while War Machine's rebooted in 6 minutes, Rhodes carried the suit out to the army detail outside of the Stane Facility and ordered them off the property.